Vietnamese clothing: Nguyễn dynasty (1802–1945)

 During unified period of Vietnam, the people in the northern and southern regions of Vietnam (i.e. previously Champa) continued to wear their local ethnic clothing.
 In the Southern regions, the people continued to wear their local clothing and became increasingly similar whereas in the northern regions, the clothing worn was very varied.
 When the Vietnamese started to assimilate the majority of the Cham and the Khmer Krom living in their new conquered southern territories; and the Vietnamese-ification of the Cham and the Khmer Krom lead to them adopting Vietnamese style clothing while at the same time retaining several distinctive ethnic elements.

 Áo ngũ thân (predecessor of the current áo dài, which made of 5 parts) with standing collar and trousers was forced on Vietnamese people by the Nguyễn dynasty.
 Skirts (váy) were banned due to Emperor Minh Mệnh's extreme Neo-Confucianism.
 However, it was up to the 1920s in Vietnam's north area in isolated hamlets where skirts were worn.

 The Vietnamese had adopted the Chinese political system and culture during the 1,000 years of Chinese rule, but after the Qing conquest of China, Han Chinese were forced to adapt to Manchurian customs like wearing a queue.
 So the Vietnamese viewed their surrounding neighbors like Khmer and the Han Chinese under the Qing dynasty as barbarians and themselves as a small version of China (the Middle Kingdom) who still maintained Han culture (civilised culture).
 By the Nguyễn dynasty, the Vietnamese themselves were ordering the Khmer to adopt Han Chinese culture by ceasing "barbarous" habits like cropping hair and ordering them to grow it long besides making them replace skirts with trousers.

 Áo tràng vạt was still worn during Nguyễn dynasty.
-Other styles of clothing were also created during this time such as the áo nhật bình and the áo tấc (formal wear for rituals and formal occasions).
+Other styles of clothing were also created during this time such as áo nhật bình and the áo tấc (formal wear for rituals and formal occasions).

-The áo dài was created when tucks which were close-fitting and compact were added in the 1920s to the áo ngũ thân.
+Áo dài was created when tucks which were close-fitting and compact were added in the 1920s to áo ngũ thân.
 The Chinese-influenced clothing in the form of trousers and tunic were mandated by the Nguyễn dynasty.
 The Chinese Ming dynasty, Tang dynasty, and Han dynasty clothing was referenced in order to be adopted by the Vietnamese military and bureaucrats by the Nguyễn Lord, Nguyễn Phúc Khoát (Nguyễn Thế Tông) from 1744.